steven7mwesigwa/JspDatabaseApp/README.md

 ---

 Feel free to contribute to anything.
-Even spotting typos would very much be appreciated :).
+Even spotting typos and broken links would very much be appreciated :).
 Please don't hesitate to submit issues and pull-requests against this project.

 1. **[Fork](https://github.com/steven7mwesigwa/JspDatabaseApp/fork)** the repository.